PolyMath-Coder/alt_school_exam/README.md

 ## Requirements

-1. User should be able to register
+1. Users can register
-2. User should be able to login with Passport using JWT
+2. User can login with Passport using JWT
-3. Implement basic auth
+3. Basic Authentication for Logged in user and Authorization for Bloggers owners are set up.
-4. User should be able to get orders
+4. Users(Logged in & not logged in) can retrieve blog(s)
-5. Users should be able to create orders
+5. Logged in users can create blogs
-6. Users should be able to update and delete orders
+6. Authorized bloggers should be able to update and delete orders
 7. Test application

 ---